HardisonCo/.github/international/monaco/mc-health/hms-utl/index.md

 ## Integration Points

-This document outlines how HMS-UTL is integrated with mc_Health systems in Monaco.
+This document outlines how HMS-UTL is integrated with mc-health systems in Monaco.